ainsleys/derivadex-api-docs/source/includes/main.md

     ).hex()
 ```

 To derive the final EIP-712 hash of the typed data you will sign, you will need to `keccak256` hash the `header`, `eip712_domain_struct_hash`, and `eip712_message_struct_hash` (will vary depending on which `command` specifically you are sending).
 You are welcome to do this however you like, but it must adhere to the standard eventually, otherwise the signature will not ultimately successfully recover.
-An example implementation is displayed on the right.
+Example Solidity and Python reference implementations are displayed on the right, but feel free to utilize whichever language, tooling, and abstractions you see fit.